nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/cmis.md

         version: '1'

 ---
 [CMIS](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cmis) is the OASIS specification for content management interoperability.
 It allows client and servers to talk together in HTTP (REST with JSON or AtomPub) using a unified domain model.
-The latest published version is [CMIS 1.1](http://docs.oasis-open.org/cmis/CMIS/v1.1/CMIS-v1.1.html).
+The latest published version is [CMIS 1.1](http://docs.oasis-open.org/cmis/CMIS/v1.1/CMIS-v1.1.html) and it is the version Nuxeo Platform supports.

 Nuxeo supports CMIS through the following modules: